Chirag-ahir/JAVA-All-Basic/README.md

  What is Daemon thread in java?<br>
  Daemon thread is a low-priority thread that continuously running in the background to perform tasks such as garbage collection.
 It's life depands on the user threads.

+  How can we implement Daemon thread in Java?<br>
+  By using the method thread.setDaemon() we can implement daemon thread.
+For example, if I have a user thread tU then tU. setDaemon(true) would make it a Daemon thread.

+  What are the different Daemon thread methods?<br>
+  setDaemon(boolean status) : Marks this thread as either a daemon thread or a user thread(non-daemon thread).<br>
+  isDaemon() : Used to test if this thread is a daemon thread or not.
+Returns true if the thread is Daemon else false.

+  What if we set our current thread as a Daemon thread(t1.setDaemon(true)) after starting(t1.start()) it ?<br>
+  It will throw IllegalThreadStateException error.
+Note: If you want to make a user thread as Daemon, it must not be started otherwise it will throw IllegalThreadStateException.